Removal of Aircraft on Highway Following an Emergency Landing As Per Section 187 of the Highway Traffic Act | DefendCharges.ca

 The Law

 After an emergency landing of an aircraft upon a highway, meaning any type of road defined as a "highway" per the Highway Traffic Act, the aircraft must be removed as soon as reasonably possible.
-Furthermore, if removal of the aircraft will involve use of the highway for a flight take-off, then the take-off must be performed by a commercial pilot, who is a person other than the pilot who performed the emergency landing.
-Additionally, among other things, a police force or police service must approve the use of the highway for take-off of the aircraft and provide, sensibly so, traffic control.
-Specifically, the Highway Traffic Act states:
+Furthermore, the law states that if the removal of the plane, or other aircraft, will make use of the highway for a take-off, then a commercial pilot must perform the take-off and the commercial pilot must be someone other than the pilot who made the emergency landing.
+Also, as surely is common sense, a police force or police service must provide consent to using the highway for the take-off as well as providing traffic control.
+The Highway Traffic Act specifically states:

 Aircraft on highways